SAP/spartacus-docs/_pages/dev/css-architecture.md

 ### Versioning

 Spartacus libraries support Semantic Versioning, which means that breaking changes are not allowed during the lifetime of a major version.
 This is also true for the style library.
-A new style rule, or adjusted rule will influence the storefront experience.
+A new style rule, or adjusted rule, will influence the existing storefront experience.
 Customers who trust on the semantic version scheme, should not be surprised with new styles during the lifetime of a stable release.

-At the same time, Spartacus evolves during from minor to minor version.
+At the same time, Spartacus likely evolves from minor to minor version.
 To allow for gradual changes in the style layer, new or adjusted style rules are added for a specific version.
-Customer would need to explicitly "opt-in" a specific minor version to leverage the latest styles.
+These changes are not added in the style build process, unless you would explicitly "opt-in" for those changes.
+You need to set a single variable, to leverage the latest breaking styles changes.
+Non-breaking changes will be added regardless.

 The following code snippet illustrates an additional style for version 2.2: